Issue Template

 ## Thank you for your report!

-Please check if this issue has been reported before before submitting.
+Please check if this issue has already been reported before submitting.

 - type: input